 Q How do I manage my crop of HEAR?

 A HEAR crops are managed in a similar fashion to any other Rape crop being grown.
 Varietal information is supplied to our growers regarding standard agronomic factors such as crop height, disease susceptibility and maturity, etc.

 Q Are HEAR varieties as high yielding as other Rape?

-A Yes - new HEAR varieties give yields that are equivalent to '00' (see our Descriptive List for details); any minor differences in yield is frequently offset by the quality bonuses gained, for example, there is often a higher oil content from HEAR varieties over many '00' types.
+A Yes - new varieties give yields close or equivalent to '00' and exceed '000', and any difference in yield is offset by the quality bonuses gained from the 2% higher oil content from HEAR.

 Q What seed treatments will be applied to the planting seed?